Naiguy/SampleWork/README.md

 # SampleWork
-A toy application designed satisfy a specific set of requirements for a receipt processing application.
+A toy application designed to satisfy a specific set of requirements for a receipt processing application.

 The application primarily processes sales tax.